 - We asked a few of our top teachers to share their personal best practices for recording a physical demonstration.
 Check out their insights here.

-- Enroll in this free class from the content team at Vimeo - DIY Filming: Creating Pro Videos with Tools You Already Own
+- Watch this free class from the content team at Vimeo - DIY Filming: Creating Pro Videos with Tools You Already Own

 - Check out guide to building your very own at-home video setup.